Imperial Iranian Air Force Flight 48: Investigation

-The Iranian Air Force and the United States National Transportation Safety Board investigated the accident.
+The Imperial Iranian Air Force and the United States National Transportation Safety Board investigated the accident.

+The Spanish government gave the Iranian government the primary responsibility to investigate, and the NTSB also successfully argued that it should help investigating as the aircraft type originated from the US.

 It was established that a bolt of lightning struck the fuselage near the cockpit and exited the left wing's static discharger located at the wingtip.
 This created a spark in fuel tank number 1 (which contained 11,200 kg fuel), igniting fuel vapor in the tank.
 The blast wave from the explosion, at more than 80 psi, caused the tank walls to collapse.

 It is most likely that the ignition spark originated from an open circuit in a fuel valve's wiring.
 The explosion led to part of the wing trim separating and damage to the side members; as a result, the air flow deteriorated sharply and the wings began to bend significantly.
 As the flight was passing through an area of turbulence at high speed, the wing experienced major mechanical stress.
 The entire left wing separated just seconds later.

 The NTSB could not determine if the wing separated due to the explosion or the stress.